geffzhang/awesome-semantickernel/README.md

 - [Microsoft-Semantic-Kernel-Community-dotnet](https://github.com/Azure-AI-Community/Microsoft-Semantic-Kernel-Community-dotnet)
 - [sk-researcher](https://github.com/craigomatic/sk-researcher): Using Semantic Kernel to power a research agent that will work on your behalf to research a topic
 - [worddoc-aiplugin](https://github.com/craigomatic/worddoc-aiplugin) AI Plugin that can be used to create and append to word documents
+- [sk-plugin-sample](https://github.com/Jandev/sk-plugin-sample) Sample project to show how plugins can be used with Semantic Kernel

 ## Plans
 sequences of actions that Semantic Kernel can execute to achieve a goal, such as booking a flight or writing some content.